Status in Onondaga County

 Protect Yourself and Stop the Spread

-Central New York is now in Phase Four of reopening.
 It is important for everyone to continue to take steps to protect themselves and others to stop the spread of COVID-19.
+Avoid close contact with people who are sick and if you are sick, stay home and get tested.
 Wash your hands often and thoroughly with soap and water for at least 20 seconds.
-Avoid close contact with people who are sick and stay home if you are sick.
 Avoid touching your eyes, nose, and mouth.
 Stay home as much as possible–even young people and those who feel well.
 When you go out, stay at least 6 feet away from others.
 You must wear a cloth face mask or face covering in public when social distancing (staying 6 feet apart) is not possible, especially on public transport, in stores, on crowded sidewalks, or when working and have direct contact with members of the public.
 Cover your cough or sneeze with a tissue, then throw the tissue in the trash.
 Clean and disinfect frequently touched objects and surfaces.

 Information and guidance related to COVID-19 changes daily.
 See the most recent updates, press briefings, and announcements here to stay up to date on the COVID-19 situation in Onondaga County.
 Also regularly visit the New York State Department of Health (NYSDOH) and Centers for Disease Control and Prevention (CDC) websites for statewide and national news about COVID-19.